gevorgiann/class-material/LectureNotes/Sept_14/README.md

      - Use of scp
      - Process to test the checksum program
        - redirection
-     - HOw to turn your your assignment (git push)
+     - How to turn your your assignment (git push)

   1. Review from last week material
      - Accept questions from students
-     - Probe the students to see if they undersand the material
+     - Probe the students to see if they understand the material

   1. Pickup where we left off last session:
      - 9/14: Morning:  Von Nuemann Arch
-     - 9/14: Afternoon:
+     - 9/14: Afternoon:  Universal Computer

   1. Memory Organization
   1. Instruction Set Architecture